paperclippete/FinalMilestone/README.md

 As site usage expands so will the requirement for a range of tests to ensure new features can be added without breaking the site.

+> Receipt and Order History

+More users with more membership transactions will necessitate a receipting system or order history panel.
+This is not currently offered by the site but should be a priority for future development.

 ### Technologies Used